Are you allowed to sell tobacco to a customer who is under guardianship?

 You may sell a sports car or cigarettes, for example, to anyone aged 18 or over.
-Also to someone with a intellectual disability.
-But the sale can be reversed if someone is under guardianship or receivership, or when they did not really want the product at all.
+Even to someone who is under guardianship.
+But sometimes the sale can be reversed.

-But even someone who is not under guardianship or receivership can reverse an agreement (in Dutch).
+But even someone who is not under guardianship or receivership can reverse an agreement.
 The buyer must then prove that they did not want to buy the car or cigarettes at all.
-Such a situation can occur if, for example, someone suffers from a disorder, was drunk or has a mental disability.
+Such a situation can occur if, for example, someone suffers from a disorder, was drunk, or has a mental disability.

 The chances are slim that someone will want to reverse the purchase of cigarettes.
 But with a car, it is more likely to happen because the financial implications are greater.